The Difference Between a Headache and a Migraine

 - Type of car (or cars) involved in the crash

-How people feel physically after an accident will vary from minor symptoms of whiplash to more severe head injuries, such as a traumatic brain injury (TBI).
+How people feel physically after an accident will vary from minor symptoms of whiplash to more severe head injuries, such as traumatic brain injury (TBI).
 According to the latest brain injury facts and statistics, more than 64,000 people died from TBI-related deaths in 2020.
 Auto accidents were a leading cause of injury.
-Migraines follow under the umbrella as a TBI.
+Migraines follow under the umbrella of a TBI.

 Can a Car Accident Cause Memory Loss?